onstwedder/Phrase-Hunter/README.md

 ### Version Differences
 Two versions of Phrase Hunter are included:
 - Hunter64 works on the Commodore 64, VIC20 and all other Commodore BASIC systems
-- Hunter128 works on the C128 and Plus/4 systems
+- Hunter128 works on C128 and Plus/4 systems

 The main difference is the use of DO/LOOPs on the 128 version and a faster string comparison using INSTR.
-These methods do not exist and have been re-written on the C64 verison.
+These methods do not exist and have been re-written in the C64 verison.

 The .BAS files are clear text versions, whereas the .PRG versions can be loaded directly from Commodore BASIC (using real hardware or an emulator of your choice).